Recruitment metrics provide valuable insights for optimizing your hiring processes especially when volume hiring and help you improve hiring results.

 13. Quality of Hire

-This one is typically measured with performance ratings during a new hire’s first year.
+This is typically measured with performance ratings during a new hire’s first year.
 It’s important because a bad hire can cost over a 10k investment.

 But, a single bad hire does not a broken recruitment process make.